piya23300/wordpress-bank-transfer-confirmation-form/readme.txt

 This plugin provide

 * confirmation payment form
-* auto send email which you set at management page
+* auto send email
+* custom label which you want

 How to use..

+1. custom settings at settings->bank transfer
-1. create new page
+2. create new page
-2. block Page Attributes > Template select "Bank Transfer Template"
+3. set Page Attributes > Template select "Bank Transfer Template"

 == Installation ==